crate/services-docs/docs/howtos/add-users.md

 ## Edit or Delete Users from an Organization

 You can also edit user roles and delete users in the *Users* tab.
-To edit a user's role, simply click the pen icon corresponding to that user in the user table.
+To edit a user's role, navigate to its details page using the pen icon corresponding to that user in the user table.
 This will bring up a dropdown menu.
 To delete a user, use the bin icon.